Evaluating Gender Bias in Speech Translation: Proposed Gender Evaluation: WinoST challenge set

 WinoST serves as an input of the ST system to be evaluated, and the output text of the systems follows the same evaluation protocol as WinoMT \cite{gabriel:2019}.
 Figure \ref{fig:winost} shows the block diagram of this procedure.
 As a side-product, and not shown in the figure, WinoST can also be used as a challenge set for evaluating ASR gender bias.

 Further technical details on WinoST are reported in Table \ref{tab:winost}, including number of files, total hours/words, audio recording and format.
 The voice mastering process we applied to the recordings includes dynamic voice processing, broadcasting, equalization and filtering.
-WinoST is available under the MIT License\footnote{https://github.com/gabrielStanovsky/mt\_gender/blob/master/LICENSE} with the limitation that recordings cannot be used for speech synthesis, text to speech, voice conversion or other applications where the speaker voice is imitated or reproduced.
+WinoST is available under the MIT License\footnote{\url{https://github.com/gabrielStanovsky/mt\_gender/blob/master/LICENSE}} with the limitation that recordings cannot be used for speech synthesis, text to speech, voice conversion or other applications where the speaker voice is imitated or reproduced.